WMAC

 WMAC (940 AM, "News Talk 940") is a commercial Class B radio station in Macon, Georgia.
 It is owned by Cumulus Media and airs a news/talk format.
 The studios and offices are on Mulberry Street in Macon.
 It is one of the oldest radio stations in Georgia.
 WMAC is a primary entry point for the Emergency Alert System (EAS).

-WMAC is a Class B radio station, powered at 50,000 watts by day with a non-directional signal.
-It can be heard from Albany to the suburbs of Atlanta.
-But because it broadcasts on AM 940, a clear channel frequency reserved for XEQ in Mexico City, WMAC reduces its power at night to 10,000 watts, and uses a directional five-tower array, concentrating the signal in Central Georgia.
-The transmitter is located on Forsyth Road (U.S. Route 41) in Macon.
+WMAC is a Class B radio station, operating from a five-tower transmitter facility on Forsyth Road (U.S. Route 41) in Macon.
+By day, a single tower radiates a 50,000-watt non-directional signal from Albany to the suburbs of Atlanta.
+But because it broadcasts on AM 940, a clear channel frequency reserved for XEQ in Mexico City, WMAC reduces its power at night to 10,000 watts with power fed to all five towers, concentrating the signal in Central Georgia.

 Programming

 Much of WMAC's schedule is made up of nationally syndicated conservative talk radio shows, most of them from the co-owned Westwood One Network.
 Weekdays begin with two information shows, America in the Morning and First Light, followed by Chris Plante, Mark Levin, Michael Savage, and Red Eye Radio.
 From Premiere Networks, WMAC carries Sean Hannity in late evenings.
 On weekends, WMAC carries tech expert Kim Komando and consumer advocate Clark Howard.
 Some weekend hours are paid brokered programming.
 Most hours begin with world and national news from Fox News Radio.
 Local news and weather updates are provided by Channel 13 WMAZ-TV.